 Our office has been recognized nationally as a top Public Defender agency and was awarded both the 2006 Dorsey Award from the American Bar Association’s Government and Public Sector Lawyers’ Division and the 2006 Reginald Heber Smith Award from the National Legal Aid & Defender Association.

 You will also talk to the attorney who is assigned to your case as well as other attorneys who are stationed at the various courts each day.
-Your attorney may decide to have you meet with a psycho-forensic evaluator, a trained professional who will determine the need for any additional information about your past history such as family life, education, skills, medical or mental health history or drug or alcohol abuse.
+Your attorney may decide to have you meet with a forensic social specialist, a trained professional who will determine the need for any additional information about your past history such as family life, education, skills, medical or mental health history or drug or alcohol abuse.

 Anything you say to an employee of the Office of Defense Services must and will be kept confidential.
 Your conversations with the attorneys and staff of the Office of Defense Services are protected by the attorney-client privilege.
 The Office of Defense Services cannot disclose your confidential communications unless you agree to allow the disclosure.

-In addition to attorneys, psycho-forensic evaluators, and investigators, the Office of Defense Services employs paralegals, secretaries, and technical staff who may be involved in your defense as appropriate.
+In addition to attorneys, forensic social specialists, and investigators, the Office of Defense Services employs paralegals, secretaries, and technical staff who may be involved in your defense as appropriate.

 Once you are found eligible, the Office of Defense Services will represent you as soon as you are charged with a crime and stay with your case from arraignment through every stage of the process, including the direct appeal.
 You should interview with our office for representation as soon as you are charged.